mastering-microservices/tutorial_en/microservices/microservices.md

 You can directly generate all the microservices with their entities

-> Remenber to change the client frontend framework !
+> Remember to change the client frontend framework !

 ```bash
 mkdir -p ~/github/mastering-microservices/microservices